abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/policies.md

         ] } } }
 ```

-> if the user gets `shipcrew` as label, the add the mount point '/mnt/testmyproject' as a hostPath to '/mnt/sharedhost' in the pod
+> If the user is assigned the `shipcrew` label, the mount point `/mnt/testmyproject` is added as a `hostPath` volume mapped to `/mnt/sharedhost` in the pod.

 ### volume type `nfs`